Responsive web design

 If element groups have a different order depending on the responsive level, this can lead to high additional efforts.
 If an image group is displayed mobile as a slider and on desktop in columns, the technical solution is completely different.

-When reviewing your designs, we will therefore always discuss such elements separately with you in order to identify effort drivers – it is best to avoid such element groups where possible.
+When reviewing your designs, we will therefore always discuss such elements with you separately to identify effort drivers – it is best to avoid such element groups where possible.

 Be sure to nest element groups in such a way that we can continue to read the spacing of the individual elements and the group.